Rhinoplasty also called a nose job, is a cosmetic surgery procedure that is based on reconstructing the nose for aesthetic and functional reasons.

 Appearance of the nose operated over the years

 Although the most noticeable facial swelling subsides within 10 days to two weeks postoperatively, it takes years to see the end result of a rhinoplasty.
-The profile will look better if the bump has been removed, but in front view, this area remains wide.
+The profile will look better if the bump has been removed, but in the front view, this area remains wide.
 The swelling in the upper part of the nose disappears more quickly than in the region of the nasal tip.

 Typically, the following events occur: